This post may contain affiliate links, please see the privacy policy for details.

 Also try this easy copycat Panda Express black pepper chicken, tofu Thai wraps, or some delicious vegan tofu kung pao.

-Why You’ll Love This Recipe
+Why You’ll Love It

-Easy: This eel sauce recipe is so easy you’ll wonder why you haven’t been making it your whole life.
+It’s so easy you’ll wonder why you haven’t been making it your whole life.

 Customizable: You can adjust the thickness of the sauce by adding water and even the level of sweetness can be adjusted.

-Eel Sauce Recipe Ingredients
+Classic Eel Sauce Ingredients

 A complete list of ingredients and amounts can be found in the recipe card below.